-5.1.1 Using Incremental

-When the DP8 is set to incremental mode, it can be used to display each new position relative to the last position.
+5.1.1 Using Incremental When the E-Series is set to incremental mode, it can be used to display each new position relative to the last position.
 This is also known as point-to-point use.
 On setting to incremental you can reset each axis by pressing [Xo] [Yo] or [Zo].

 As an alternative to resetting the axes, you can enter the coordinates relative to the current incremental position.
 If done in a negative sense, the operator can move to "0.000" which may save a great deal of machining time.

-Each time you switch to incremental mode, the DP8 will display the position relative to the last reset position while in the incremental mode.

-5.1.2 Using Absolute

-When the DP8 is set to absolute mode it will display the position relative to an established datum point.
+Each time you switch to incremental mode, the E-Series will display the position relative to the last reset position while in the incremental mode.
+5.1.2 Using Absolute When the E-Series is set to absolute mode it will display the position relative to an established datum point.

-5.1.3 Establishing the Datum

-When you reset the display in absolute mode, you are setting the current position of your machine as your datum point.
+5.1.3 Establishing the Datum When you reset the display in absolute mode, you are setting the current position of your machine as your datum point.
 All absolute positions will be measured relative to this datum.
 To set the datum, position the machine at the point you intend to establish the datum and then reset any or all axes, while in the absolute mode.
+The diagram below is used in the following example to show Absolute and Incremental modes.

-Using the DP8 display in the manner given above can save considerable time as the operator can avoid time consuming math calculations.
+NOTE: Using the E-Series display in the manner given above can save considerable time as the operator can avoid time consuming math calculations.
+5.2 Centre Find until the display is at 0.000.

-Centre Find 5.2

 Centre Find halves the dimension displayed for any or all axes selected.
 You can use Centre Find in either absolute or incremental mode.
-The keystrokes are the same in either case.
+The keystrokes are the same in either case. wide.